 Routine maintenance is so important to good driving conditions and tyre condition must be considered a priority with regards to road safety so ensure your van tyre width and tread are maintained above the minimum levels.
 Likewise, under the bonnet check that both your oil and water levels are topped up as incorrect levels could cause overheating and serious damage to your vehicle’s engine.

-Unsecure cargo doors could not only lose your valuable possessions but also potentially spill hazardous debris onto the roads or cause damage to a pedestrian, were they to swing open at an inopportune moment.
+Unsecure cargo doors could not only lose your valuable possessions but also potentially spill hazardous debris onto the roads or cause damage to a pedestrian.
 Check that all doors of your vehicle are closed properly before you set off.

 Confident drivers are typically better drivers and it is important for any driver to be safe in the knowledge that they could respond to the conditions, environment and scenario around them.
 As visibility is limited and restricted in vans, with blind spots in nearly every vehicle, adjust your mirrors so that you at least have the maximum visibility that the vehicle allows.